 The NYISO proposes to revise Section 30.4.4.5 to limit permissible extensions of the Commercial Operation Date.
 As revised, Section 30.4.4.5 would permit extensions of Commercial Operation Date that are within four (4) years from the completion of the Class Year Study or tender of the SGIA, as applicable ("permissible extension period").
 As revised, Section 30.4.4.5 would further provide that a Developer may request an extension of its Commercial Operation Date beyond the permissible extension period and such extension would not be a Material Modification (and would therefore be permitted) if the following conditions have been met: (1) Developer must have an executed Interconnection Agreement for the project or have on file with FERC an unexecuted Interconnection Agreement; and (2) Developer must demonstrate (via an Officer certification) continuous progress against milestones set forth in the Interconnection Agreement (e.g., completion of engineering design, major equipment orders, commencement and continuation of construction of the project and associated System Upgrade Facilities, as applicable).
 If the Developer does not satisfy the above conditions, an extension of Commercial Operation Date beyond the permissible extension period would not be allowed.

-The NYISO's proposed tariff revisions regarding extensions of Commercial Operation Date include a transition rule that was fully vetted with stakeholders and finalized only after considerable stakeholder discussions.
-This transition rule, set forth in new Section 30.4.4.5.3 of
+The NYISO's proposed tariff revisions regarding extensions of Commercial Operation considerable stakeholder discussions.6 This transition rule, set forth in new Section 30.4.4.5.3 of